-Junctions 9 includes a feature specially designed for setting up links between Excel spreadsheets and Junctions.
-For full details, please see the Junctions 9 User Guide, Section 10.10 (“Reading Demand Set flow from Excel”).
+Junctions 9 and above, includes a feature specially designed for setting up links between Excel spreadsheets and Junctions.
+For full details, please see the Junctions User Guide, Section “Reading Demand Set flow data from Excel”.
 Using this mode, you can tell Junctions where in the Excel spreadsheet the traffic data is located and Junctions can then automatically pull the data from Excel, switching to different Excel worksheets as needed.

 Additionally, you can copy and paste between individual screens and Excel using a method which is also available in previous versions of Junctions, as follows.